HARIOM317/vSafe-women-safety-app/README.md

   - Make your changes with clear and concise commit messages.
   - Submit a pull request for review.

-For any questions or suggestions, please refer to our CONTRIBUTING.md file.

 ---

 ## 📜 License